-The Baofeng BF-F8HP is a handheld two-way ham radio, the upgraded successor to the notorious and popular UV-5R.
-We'll compare the two and suggest some recommended accessories.
+The Baofeng BF-F8HP is a handheld two-way ham radio, the upgraded successor to the very popular UV-5R (which is still available).
+We'll compare the two and suggest some recommended accessories and alternatives.

 This radio can listen to: VHF and UHF Ham frequencies and FM, NOAA, GMRS and FRS without a license.
 All transmissions (broadcasts) require an FCC license.
 Transmitting HAM or GMRS radio without a license is a federal offense, so don't skip getting your license(s).